 Several oral issues can arise at a young age.
-A major issue is caused from children sleeping with their bottle which can potentially cause tooth decay.
+A major issue is caused by children sleeping with their bottle which can potentially cause tooth decay.
 Another concern is gum disease.
 A staggering 40 percent of children age 2 to 3 have a form of mild inflammation of their gum tissues.
 Other behaviors, such as digit sucking or grinding teeth can be harmful to an individual’s oral health.
 These can all be determinates of how their adult teeth grow and ignite oral issues far into the future.
-Early childhood visits can help prevent future dental problems.
+Early childhood visits to a pediatric dentist can help prevent future dental problems.
 A healthy smile has many benefits, such as helping your child chew their food, speaking clearly, and allowing them to feel confident about their smile.

 Should baby teeth be treated the same as adult teeth?

 Primary teeth (baby teeth) aid your child in chewing and eating, with fundamental skills like speech development, and a beautiful smile can enhance their self confidence.